GluuFederation/docs-supportportal-prod/sources/user-guide/how-to-ask.md

-# How to create a Minimal, Complete, and Verifiable example
+# How to create a Minimal, Complete, and Verifiable ticket

 When asking a question, you will get much better answers if you provide code people can use to reproduce the problem.
 That code should be…